maxrchung/maxew/README.md

 ## Dev

-This game is made in JavaScript with the [Phaser](https://phaser.io) game engine.
+This game is made in JavaScript with the [Phaser](https://phaser.io) game framework.

 ```
 npm install